 Vaccinated tourists from all countries can enter Spain, test/quarantine free, as of June 7, 2021.
 The government of Spain is accepting 6 vaccine types approved by the European Medicines Agency and the World Health Organization, which includes Pfizer/BioNTech, AstraZeneca, Moderna, Jonhson & Johnson, Sinopharm, and Sinovac.

 You must have received both shots (or the one in the case of J&J) and 14 days must have elapsed since the last/final shot.
 You will then be required to show your proof of vaccination certificate or papers, which currently will include the paper NHS or CDC cards.
 In the future, travelers will use the EU’s Digital Green Certificate, but it’s not yet ready for third-party use.

 Spain’s Land Border with Portugal

-Land border controls between Spain and Portugal have once again been extended to at least April 17, 2021
+Land border controls between Spain and Portugal have finally been removed as of May 1, 2021